jasperoosthoek/zustand-crud-registry/README.md

       otherValue: 42,
     },
     customActions: {
-      // Custom move function to handle api call of, for instance, drag and drop.
-To handle a response
+      // Include a custom move function that handles the api call of, for instance, drag and drop.
-      // and trigger an update, a custom hook is needed: see bolow
+      // To handle a response and trigger an update, a custom hook is needed: see bolow
       move: {
         route: ({ id }: Note) => `/notes/${id}$/move`,
         method: 'put',